 Our industry is inherently subject to uncertainties including evolving diets, reflecting perceptions with respect to health and sustainability issues, and subsequent policy responses (regulations).

 Corbion works closely with its customers to identify trends and develop the right portfolio of solutions to address evolving trends.

 Inherent health and safety hazards in our operations and insufficient awareness of unsafe plant conditions can lead to injuries or casualties and, potentially, a temporary plant shutdown.

 Safety is an integral part of new design and change in product formulations and production processes.
 A new policy focused on safety core beliefs, followed by participative workshops, and a program focused on life-changing safety rules, supported by e-learning and awareness campaigns have been rolled out.
-In 2020 Corbion will continue the awareness campaigns, in addition to the roll-out of the ISO 45001 safety standards.
-Next to this we will start a program with an external consultant to assess our safety culture to further strengthen our safety performance.
+In 2020 Corbion continued the awareness campaigns, in addition to the roll-out of the ISO 45001 safety standards.
+Next to that, an external consultant assessed our safety culture and a roadmap was developed to further strengthen our safety performance.

 Food safety is of utmost importance to Corbion.
 Customers need to fully trust the safety of our products.
 Any issue can have significant impact on the reputation of the company and can result in significant costs of resolving the issue (for example, in case of a major recall).

-Corbion established comprehensive quality assurance and control processes to ensure food safety and to track and trace our products in case of any issue.
+Corbion has comprehensive quality assurance and control processes in place to ensure food safety and to track and trace our products in case of any issue.
 Every site is certified for food safety.